-When I was in ninth grade, we learned how a good story is constructed.
+In that first year of high school, we learned how a good story is constructed.
 I can still see that diagram the teacher drew on the board: Exposition, Introduction of Conflict, Rising Action, Climax, Falling Action, Resolution.
 We read three famous short stories and had to dissect them for how they illustrated the structure.
 O Henry's The Gift of the Magi, Guy de Maupassant's The Necklace, and Jack London's To Build a Fire.

 What, of course, one remembers about Jack London is that he had this great sense of outdoor adventure, and the park which is made out of land he settled on in after his wandering time was over illustrates his life nearly as well as his books.

-After his death, his wife Charmian built a house she called the House of Happy Walls, which was a smaller version of the Wolf House.
+After London's death, his wife Charmian built a house she called the House of Happy Walls, which was a smaller version of the Wolf House.
 She lived there until her death in 1955.
 It is now the museum and visitor center of the State Park.
 The grave site of Jack London and Charmian is near the ruins of Wolf House.

-We arrived only an hour and a half before closing, so we didn't get to spend as much time examining the myriad details of the farm and forest that London built.
-We did take a brisk one hour walk past the home and up the hill around the vineyards, through the pasture land, and through the redwood forest to a lake London built to provide irrigation and water for the livestock.
+We arrived only an hour and a half before closing, so we didn't get to spend as much time as we would have liked examining the myriad details of the farm and forest that London built.
+We did take a brisk one hour hike past the home and up the hill around the vineyards, through the pasture land, and through the redwood forest to a lake London built to provide irrigation and water for the livestock.

 After our walk, we had just enough time left to visit the bookshop and page through some of London's artifacts, including a rejection letter or two.
 A wonderful afternoon, and much more satisfying than a winery tour, I'm sure.

-Oh, and while I didn't buy any of the books in the bookshop, I did download the Complete Works of Jack London (Illustrated) from Amazon.
+And while I didn't buy any of the books in the bookshop, I did download the Complete Works of Jack London (Illustrated) from Amazon.
 Buying all the editions I wanted from the shop was out of the question, and impossible to pack.
 I immediately re-read The Call of the Wild.

 The Jack London Historic State Park near Glen Ellen, California, is about a 40 mile (65 km) drive through the Sonoma County wine country from Napa, California, where we were staying.
 If you get a little tired along the way, there are plenty of wineries you can stop in for a break.

-You can help yourself get ready for your own travels by reading our Get Started Planning Your Trip Now page.
+You can also help yourself get ready for your travels by reading our Get Started Planning Your Trip Now page.

 We love traveling–with the right gear.
-You can check out a lot of the stuff we use to make all our travel much more pleasant and efficient all on one page.
-Click here to see it.
-If you purchase something from this page, Travel Past 50 will receive a small commission at no extra charge to you.
+We've gathered a lot of the stuff we use to make travel more pleasant and efficient all on one page.
+Shop our Travel Past 50 Amazon page to find our favorite gear.
+If you purchase something from the store, Travel Past 50, as an Amazon affiliate, may receive a small commission at no extra charge to you.
 Thanks.

 Do you want to save or share this post?
 Use these Pins, or any of the social share buttons above.